JackBTochner/roguelite/README.md

 ## Overview
 ![provisional_logo](resources/provisional_logo.png)

-Play as a shape-shifting Kitsune who runs a Melbourne based pencil store by day, and hunts for various trinkets and supplies during the night.
+Play as a shape-shifting Kitsune who runs a Melbourne based cyber-repair store by day, and hunts for various materials and supplies during the night.

 Build relationships with new customers that arrive at your store each day.
 Listen to their stories and serve them their favourite items to learn new abilities and unlock new recipes.